 Income tax relief: All three schemes offer income tax relief on the initial investment.
-This has become a key attraction for many high-income investors who find their scope for pension contributions has been constrained or eliminated KEY GUIDE | November 2024 | Investing in VCTs and EISs completely by the reductions in the lifetime and annual allowances.
+This has become a key attraction for many high-income investors who find their scope for pension contributions has been constrained or eliminated completely by the reductions in the lifetime and annual allowances.